etcd-io/website/content/en/docs/v3.6/learning/api.md

 The etcd data model indexes all keys over a flat binary key space.
 This differs from other key-value store systems that use a hierarchical system of organizing keys into directories.
 Instead of listing keys by directory, keys are listed by key intervals `[a, b)`.

 These intervals are often referred to as "ranges" in etcd.
 Operations over ranges are more powerful than operations on directories.
-Like a hierarchical store, intervals support single key lookups via `[a, a+1)` (e.g., ['a', 'a\x00') looks up 'a') and directory lookups by encoding keys by directory depth.
+Like a hierarchical store, intervals support single key lookups via `[a, a+1)` (e.g., `['a', 'a\x00')` looks up `'a')` and directory lookups by encoding keys by directory depth.
 In addition to those operations, intervals can also encode prefixes; for example  the interval `['a', 'b')` looks up all keys prefixed by the string 'a'.

 By convention, ranges for a request are denoted by the fields `key` and `range_end`.
 The `key` field is the first key of the range and should be non-empty.
 The `range_end` is the key following the last key of the range.
 If `range_end` is not given or empty, the range is defined to contain only the key argument.
-If `range_end` is `key` plus one (e.g., "aa"+1 == "ab", "a\xff"+1 == "b"), then the range represents all keys prefixed with key.
-If both `key` and `range_end` are '\0', then range represents all keys.
-If `range_end` is '\0', the range is all keys greater than or equal to the key argument.
+If `range_end` is `key` plus one (e.g., `"aa"+1 == "ab"`, `"a\xff"+1 == "b")`, then the range represents all keys prefixed with key.
+If both `key` and `range_end` are `'\0'`, then range represents all keys.
+If `range_end` is `'\0'`, the range is all keys greater than or equal to the key argument.

 ### Range